The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Abstract

-In a recent experimental study, Siegrist {\it et al.}\ [Nature Materials {\bf 10}, 202 (2011)] investigated the metal-insulator transition (MIT) of GeSb$_2$Te$_4$ and related phase-change materials on increasing annealing temperature.
-The authors conclude that these materials exhibit a discontinuous MIT with a finite minimum metallic conductivity, and that they violate the Mott criterion for the critical charge carrier concentration.
-The striking contrast to reports on other disordered substances motivates the present in-depth study of the influence of the MIT criterion used on the character of the MIT derived.
-First, we discuss in detail the inherent biases of the various available approaches to locating the MIT.
-Second, reanalyzing the GeSb$_2$Te$_4$ measurements, we show that this solid resembles other disordered materials to a large extent: According to a widely-used approach, these data may also be interpreted in terms of a continuous MIT.
-Carefully checking the justification of the respective fits, however, uncovers inconsistencies in the experimental data, which currently render an unambiguous interpretation impossible.
-Moreover, several arguments are given, which attribute the violation of the Mott criterion, claimed by Siegrist {\it et al.}, to an inappropriate relating to shallow impurity states instead of deep ones.
-Third, comparing with previous experimental studies of crystalline Si:As, Si:P, Si:B, Ge:Ga, disordered Gd, and nano-granular Pt-C, we show that such an inconclusive behavior occurs frequently: The consideration of the logarithmic derivative of the conductivity highlights serious inconsistencies in the original interpretations in terms of a continuous MIT.
-In part, they are common to all these studies and seem to be generic, in part, they vary from experiment to experiment and may arise from measurement problems.
-Thus, the question about the character of the MIT in these materials has to be considered as yet open, and the primary challenge lies in improving the measurement precision and accuracy rather than in extending the temperature range.
+First, we discuss in detail the inherent biases of various approaches to locating the MIT, that is to discriminating between just metallic samples and weakly insulating ones which exhibit hopping conduction with very low characteristic temperatures.
+Second, reanalyzing the GeSb$_2$Te$_4$ data, we show that this material resembles other disordered solids to a large extent: According to a widely-used approach, the temperature dependences of the conductivity, $\sigma(T)$, of GeSb$_2$Te$_4$ may likewise be interpreted in terms of a continuous MIT.
+Careful checking the justification of the corresponding fits, however, uncovers discrepancies which currently render an unambiguous interpretation impossible.
+Moreover, we give several arguments against the violation of the Mott criterion stated by Siegrist et al.; it is traced back to the authors' inappropriate considering shallow instead of deep impurity states.
+Third, examining previous experimental studies of crystalline Si:As, Si:P, Si:B, Ge:Ga, CdSe:In, Cd$_{0.95}$Mn$_{0.05}$Se, Cd$_{0.95}$Mn$_{0.05}$Te$_{0.97}$Se$_{0.03}$:In, disordered Gd, and nanogranular Pt\hbox{-}C, we show that substantial problems in the interpretation of $\sigma(T)$ can also be detected in numerous studies which claim the MIT to be continuous: Evaluating the logarithmic derivative $\mbox{d} \ln \sigma / \mbox{d} \ln T$ highlights serious inconsistencies.
+In part, they are common to all such studies and seem to be generic, in part, they vary from experiment to experiment.
+Fourth, for four qualitatively different phenomenological models of the temperature and control parameter dependence of the conductivity, we present the respective flow diagrams of this logarithmic derivative.
+In consequence, the likely generic inconsistencies seem to originate from the MITs being discontinuous and occurring when $\mbox{d} \sigma / \mbox{d} T = 0$ at infinitely small $T$, in contradiction to most of the original interpretations.
+The experiment-dependent inconsistencies, however, cannot be understood in this way; they may arise from measurement problems.